ClickHouse/ClickHouse/docs/en/operations/table_engines/join.md

 ### Selecting and Inserting Data

-You can use `INSERT` to add data to tables.
-With the `ANY` strictness, data for duplicate keys are ignored.
+You can use `INSERT` queries to add data to the `Join`-engine tables.
+If the table was created with the `ANY` strictness, data for duplicate keys are ignored.
 With the `ALL` strictness, all rows are added.

 You cannot perform a `SELECT` query directly from the table.
 Instead, use one of the following methods:

-- Place the table to the right in a `JOIN` clause.
+- Place the table to the right side in a `JOIN` clause.
 - Call the [joinGet](../../query_language/functions/other_functions.md#other_functions-joinget) function, which lets you extract data from the table the same way as from a dictionary.

 ### Limitations and Settings